piacib/weather_typescript_app/README.md

 ## If I had more time I would change this

-- Add user settings to adjust the window size and display
+- Add multi city search
 - Add testing
-- Add an eventlistener to automatically update pokemon data every move

-## Installation and usage

--
+- Implement map selection